yudhisteer/Robotic-Grasping-Detection-with-PointNet/README.md

 # Robotic Grasping Detection with PointNet

 ## Problem Statement
-I have always been amazed by how quickly we can analyze what is the correct way to hold an object.
+I have always been amazed by how quickly we can analyze what is the correct way to **hold an object**.
 As it is simple prowess, we often take this skill for granted.
 We are conditioned to grab our toothbrush by the handle and not the bristle, we know not to grab a knife by its sharp edge, and we also know there is no single universally correct way to grab a ball.
 A child typically starts developing the ability to grasp objects in the first few months of life and by 1 year old, the child is able to master the ```"pincer grasp"``` which is the use of the thumb and forefinger to pick up small objects.

-However, when it comes to robots, years of research has
+In the field of robotics, extensive research has been dedicated to teaching robots how to grasp objects, employing methods like **supervised**, **semi-supervised**, and **reinforcement learning**.
+Grasping objects poses a **complex** and **computationally intensive** challenge, especially in **real-time operations**.
+This project's focus is not on programming a robotic hand to physically grasp objects, but rather on determining **where to grasp them**.
+Similar to how humans learn to identify handles on objects, our goal is to train robots to recognize **optimal grasping points** on a specific set of objects, allowing them to apply this knowledge to **new objects**.

 <p align="center">
   <img src="https://github.com/yudhisteer/Robotic-Grasping-Detection-with-PointNet/assets/59663734/a42db359-e6d8-4d5a-ab09-d7b0d0b3933e" width="49%" />